-Best podcasting microphones 2024: our expert picks for every budget and level
+Best podcasting microphones 2024: our expert picks for every budget and level, with audio demos

 The good thing about podcasting, or streaming, is that it’s so incredibly easy to get started.
-Using only a basic plug and play microphone and some recording gear, you can be up and running in no time.
-If you’re planning on starting your own channel or podcast and taking the airwaves by storm then you’re going to need one of the best podcasting microphones in this guide to ensure you capture every last word.
+Using only a basic plug and play microphone and some recording gear, you can be up and running in barely any time.
+If you’re planning on starting your own channel, or launching a podcast and taking the airwaves by storm, then you’re going to need one of the best podcasting microphones in this guide to ensure you capture every last word.

-Podcasting is an absolutely huge medium now.
+Podcasting is an absolutely huge medium.
 The simple act of voices telling stories, conducting interviews or teaching weird and wonderful things has made it one of the most important - and fastest-growing - means of communication of the 21st century.

 Search any of the main podcast providers (like Apple Podcasts, Spotify etc) and you will find one about pretty much any topic you can think of, including some pretty amazing podcasts about music.
 It also helps that actually making podcasts isn’t anywhere near as difficult, or expensive, as you might think, both in terms of technical know-how and the minimal equipment you’ll need to pick up to get started.
 Forget expensive cameras or exotic locations.
 All you need is a solid podcast mic, something to record it into (ie. a laptop or PC) and a way of editing the audio later.
 Oh, and don't forget you'll need something to say.